Recent software enhancements are in red.

 3. Similar to the above selection, you can choose whole segments who won’t get the message or just individual supporters.
 Use Do not send to these groups and Do not send to these supporters to limit who gets the email.

-4. Total Audience Reach represents count of eligible recipients based on the targeted list from Step 1 but subtracting a count of the list of Supporters excluded in Step 2.
+4. Total Audience Reach represents a count of eligible recipients based on the targeted list from Step 1 but subtracting a count of the list of Supporters excluded in Step 2.
 Subscribers are only counted once - so if you add a supporter that's already part of a selected group - or who hasn't subscribed - your reach won't increase.

 Compose Your Email

 The Compose page is where you'll do the bulk of your work.
 This is where you enter your sender details, add content, select & edit images, add links, and adjust other custom elements.